laneatmore/BAMscorer/README.md

 **please note: BAMscorer requires glibc_2.17 or above

 **N.B. early reports from linux binary use indicates there may be some glibcxx version incompatibilities between systems when running the select_snps module.
 I am working on a patch for this now but in the meantime have uploaded a python script that can be used in place of the select_snps module.
 If you are running the linux binary and are receiving a glibcxx not found error, please use select_snps.py. select_snps.py takes the same arguments as the select_snps module in the binary, which can be reviewed by using the -h function.
-An updated binary will be provided asap -- LMA 3.6.21
+An updated binary will be provided asap -- LMA 3.6.21 BINARY UPDATED AS OF 12:27 3.6.21, please make sure you have the latest version :)

 ## Running BAMscorer